 Follow this rule “Analyse, decide and iterate slowly”

-You do your due diligence and compare marketing channels to identify those you want to focus on.
+You do your due diligence and compare lead generation marketing channels to identify those you want to focus on.
 Then you experiment and iterate, but most importantly, you stick with them.

 Many B2B companies do it the other way around and iterate as soon as they made their decision.
-I can’t stress the importance of commitment enough, in part because of own mistakes of running online based businesses in which I put a lot of work in, and then didn’t execute on marketing channels.
+I can’t stress the importance of commitment enough.
+This is because of my own mistakes of running online-based businesses in which I put a lot of work in, and then didn’t execute on marketing channels.

 Does that mean, you won't change channels at all?
-No, you can run experiments and add new things over time, but from experience things take time and you are usually better off playing the long-term game and becoming great at what you do rather than being tempted to drift strategies and tactics frequently.
+No, you can run experiments and add new things over time.
+But from experience things take time and you are usually better off playing the long-term game.
+You need becoming great at what you do rather than being tempted to drift strategies and tactics frequently.

 Now you know your goals, analysed the channels and committed on mastering the game.
-What else do you need to make your lead generation work?
+What else do you need to make your b2b lead generation strategy work?